LuHesketh/Python_Stuff/README.md

 #-LabOp (PAML) golden gate protocol

-#-BIOPRINTER, using Python to print Bioart with ECHOS
+#-BIOPRINTER, using Python to print Bioart with ECHO robots

 #-PyHamilton -Using a open-source Python Package do design Hamilton protocols